 While being "snapped", the folks were asked to think about the best thing about the neighborhood they live in, and then asked them to think about something in their neighborhood that they desperately would like to see change.

-Special thanks to Cynthia Piper who loaned photographs and artifacts from her Slavic Village home for the interior "Good Neighbor" room installation, Thank you Foundry Woodprints for the oversized print for the exterior window, to Dott von Schneider and all the artists of the 2017 Rooms to Let Indigenous House: Mallorie Freeman, Sean Jason Kelly, Gina Desantis, Brenda Strump, Bryon Miller, Meghann Hennan.
+Special thanks to Cynthia Piper who loaned photographs and artifacts from her Slavic Village home for the interior "Good Neighbor" room installation, Thank you Foundry Woodprints for the oversized print for the exterior window, to Dott von Schneider, house curator, and all the artists of the 2017 Rooms to Let Indigenous House: Mallorie Freeman, Sean Jason Kelly, Gina Desantis, Brenda Strump, Bryon Miller, Meghann Hennan.
 Thanks to Slavic Village Development Corporation, Cuyahoga Arts and Culture, and thank you to all the neighbors on Gertrude Street and in Slavic Village.

 Cleveland, OH 44102